Home Ownership

 Willingness to Partner

-Partnering with Habitat requires an enthusiastic commitment for being part of the program.
-Participation requires a minimum of 250 hours of sweat equity, which is unpaid labor used to build a homebuyer’s house and the homes of others.
-A portion of the sweat equity is mandatory monthly workshops that prepare homebuyers for successful homeownership through courses in financial literacy including interactive budget education, home maintenance, and basic DIY skills.
-Homebuyers also participate in community enrichment by volunteering in various capacities in the Southern Indiana community.
+Participation requires a minimum of 250 hours of sweat equity — unpaid labor used to build a homebuyer’s house and the homes of others, plus mandatory monthly interactive workshops in budgeting, home maintenance, and basic DIY skills.
+Homebuyers also volunteer in various capacities in Southern Indiana.

 We will run national-level credit, criminal background, and sex-offender registry checks.
 Those living or working in Clark and Floyd counties will be given preference.
 Typical applicants include those who cannot secure a traditional bank loan and are working toward a more stable life by seeking a hand-up, not a hand-out.